 About to lose salaries

-I made the decision immediately before my flight tickets’ expiry as mentioned previously for countering a potential travel ban lift.
+I made the decision immediately before all my flight tickets’ expiry as mentioned previously for countering a potential travel ban lift.

-So, I planned to travel to Thailand on March 3rd and stay there for 15 nights (1 more day as a buffer since many airline companies didn’t agree N+14 days).
+So, I planned to travel to Thailand on March 3rd and stay there for 15 nights (1 more day as a safety buffer since many airline companies didn’t agree N+14 days).

 Going to Bangkok